tdmalone/pokecss-media/README.md

 Any help to gather these missing animated sprites will be welcome.

 ## Credits

+Thanks to [metaunicorn](https://github.com/metaunicorn) for originally putting this repository together.

 All sprites are compiled from these websites.

 * pkparaiso.com, for the 3D animated sprites